-Lama Rod Owens joins David Nichtern to discuss making dharma accessible for all on this episode of Creativity, Spirituality & Making a Buck.
+Lama Rod Owens joins David Nichtern to discuss rethinking the traditional approach to the Dharma on this episode of Creativity, Spirituality & Making a Buck.

 Lama Rod Owens is a Buddhist minister, author, activist, yoga instructor, queen, and author.
 His book, Love and Rage: The Path of Liberation Through Anger, is an LA Times Best Seller.
 Lama Rod Owens is considered to be one of the leaders of the next generation of Dharma teachers.
 He has a blend of formal Buddhist training and life experience that gives him a unique ability to understand, relate and engage with those around him in a way that’s spacious and sincere.
 He invites us all into the cross sections of his life as a black, queer male, born and raised in the South, and heavily influenced by the church and its community.
 Keep up to date with Lama Rod Owens on his Instagram or sign up for the email list on his website.